keskival/universal-embodiment/README.md

 after the last observation.
 The intents can be conditioned on the long history of the agent and other agents.

+Intents are also conserved over time, so DMO operations are used here as well.

 <table>
     <tr>
         <td>...</td>